-Subject to a risk assessment in each case, other examples of critical and compassionate circumstances may include:
+Subject to a risk assessment in each case, examples of critical and compassionate circumstances may include:

-- Circumstances in which a resident is significantly distressed or disturbed and although unable to express the desire for a visit there is reason to believe that a visit from a significant person may relieve distress. - When there is an exceptionally important life event for the resident (for example death of a spouse or birthday). - When the visitor may not have another opportunity to visit for many months or years or never (for example because they are leaving the country or are themselves approaching end of life).

-- Increased visiting is recommended by their doctor as a non-pharmacological therapeutic alternative to an increased dose of an existing agent or introduction of a new anxiolytic or sedative agent. - A resident expresses a strong sense of need to see someone whether for personal reasons, to make financial or other arrangements or to advocate on their behalf. - A person nominated by the resident expresses concern that a prolonged absence is causing upset or harm to a resident. - Other circumstances in which the judgement of the medical or nursing staff or social care worker caring for the resident is that a visit is important for the persons health or sense of well being
+- At framework levels 3 and 4 up to one visit per week by one person should be facilitated on compassionate grounds. - At framework level 5 up to one visit every two weeks by one person should be facilitated on compassionate grounds and up to one visit every week by one person may be appropriate in certain disability services based on risk assessment. - Circumstances in which a resident is significantly distressed or disturbed and although unable to express the desire for a visit there is reason to believe that a visit from a significant person may relieve distress. - When there is an exceptionally important life event for the resident (for example death of a spouse or birthday). - When the visitor may not have another opportunity to visit for many months or years or never (for example because they are leaving the country or are themselves approaching end of life). - Increased visiting is recommended by their doctor as a non-pharmacological therapeutic alternative to an increased dose of an existing agent or introduction of a new anxiolytic or sedative agent. - A resident expresses a strong sense of need to see someone whether for personal reasons, to make financial or other arrangements or to advocate on their behalf. - A person nominated by the resident expresses concern that a prolonged absence is causing upset or harm to a resident. - Other circumstances in which the judgement of the medical or nursing staff or social care worker caring for the resident is that a visit is important for the person's health or sense of well being.